Two convergent NPA-like hierarchies for the quantum bilocal scenario: Introduction

 where the projector over a pure state $\tau\in\cB(\cH_A\otimes\cH_B\otimes\cH_C)$ represents the state, the PVMs $A_{a|x}\in\cB(\cH_A), B_{b|y}\in\cB(\cH_B), C_{c|z}\in\cB(\cH_C)$ represent the performed measurement, and $\cH_A,\cH_B,\cH_C$ are arbitrary Hilbert spaces.

-Inner approximations of this set of correlations can easily be obtained, e.g. by sampling Hilbert spaces, states and measurement operators.
 An outer approximation was found by Navascués, Pironio, and Acín in~\cite{NPA2008}.
 Their method, called the NPA hierarchy, is the noncommutative counterpart of the Parrilo-Lassere hierarchy~\cite{ParriloHierarchy,LasserreHierarchy}.
 It provides a converging hierarchy of Semi-Definite Programs (SDPs) to any noncommutative polynomial optimisation problem over an archimedean semialgebraic set (a condition always satisfied in our context).

-For the set of quantum correlation $\vec{P}$ obtainable in the scenario of Figure~\ref{fig:ThreePartiesScenarios}a, for a hierarchy level $n$, the NPA method asks for the existence of a \emph{moment matrix} (or Hankel matrix) $\Gamma_n$ compatible with $\vec{P}$ (see Equation~\ref{eq:MomentMatrix}).
+For the set of quantum correlation $\vec{P}$ obtainable in the scenario of Figure~\ref{fig:ThreePartiesScenarios}a, for a hierarchy level $n$, the NPA method asks for the existence of a \emph{moment matrix} (or Hankel matrix) $\Gamma_n$ compatible with $\vec{P}$ (see Equation~\eqref{eq:MomentMatrix}).
 The non-existence of such $\Gamma_n$ proves that $\vec{P}$ cannot be a tensor quantum correlation.
 Importantly, this existence problem is an SDP, which is easily solvable on a computer, with certificates of non-existence.
 Increasing the hierarchy level $n$ (which indexes the size of $\Gamma_n$) gives stronger tests, and as $n$ increases, this sequence of tests singles out the larger set of \emph{commutator quantum correlations} $\vec{Q}=\{q(abc|xyz)\}$ writing

 where $\tau$ is a projector over a pure state, $A_{a|x}, B_{b|y}, C_{c|z}\in\cB(\cH)$ are PVMs commuting together and all these operators are now part of the same global Hilbert spaces $\cH$.
 It was recently proven that for arbitrary infinite dimensional Hilbert spaces, the set of tensor quantum correlations is strictly included in the set of commutator quantum correlations~\cite{ji2021mip}: informally, $\{\vec{P}\}\subsetneq\{\vec{Q}\}$.
 However, in the case where the Hilbert spaces are restricted to be finite dimensional, the two sets coincide~\cite{tsirelsonproblem}.